 - Live DNS request monitoring and statistics.

-- Scalable multi-process design with a frontend process and several independent resolver processes.
-Security technologies: chroot, seccomp, Linux namespaces, and AppArmor.
+- Highly scalable multi-process design and built-in support for various security technologies: chroot, seccomp, Linux namespaces, and AppArmor.

 FDNS is a community project.
 We are not affiliated with any company, and we don’t have any commercial goals.
 Our focus is the Linux desktop.
 Home users and Linux beginners are our target market.
 The software is built by a large international team of volunteers on GitHub.
 Expert or regular Linux user, you are welcome to join us!